mes32/message-compiler-api/README.md

 `localhost:5000/message` is where things start getting interesting.
 The message URL requires three query parameters `template`, `company`, and `guest` specifying the respective IDs.
 It will then return a JSON object containing a message.
 This message will be based on the requested template and inserting data from guest and company.

 For example this link [localhost:5000/message?template=1&company=1&guest=1](http://localhost:5000/message?template=1&company=1&guest=1) will return message template id=1, evaluated using data from company id=1, and guest id=1.
 If the message router is unable to produce the requested message for any reason it will return status code 500.
 A description of the error will print on the command line where the server was started.

+`localhost:5000/message` also accepts POST requests containing a JSON object with `companyID`, `guestID`, and `template`.
+Note that template is a custom message template string rather than a template ID.

 ## Discussion
 Assuming the user does not request nonexistent IDs, the next most likely point of failure is requesting a nonexistent placeholder in the template.
 The template strings can be thought of as a special purpose computer language and missing or misspelled placeholders are a bug in that code.
 I made every effort to catch and log descriptive errors particularly when working with the template strings.
 However if this project where to be adapted to a production setting, I think a more formal system finding and recording errors in template code would be nice to have.